f5devcentral/f5-big-iq-lab/docs/class5/module9/lab2.rst

 BIG-IP VE Creation is complete from here we can see BIG-IQ harvested the Public IP address.

 ..
-Note:: All deployments are Single-NIC so that management will be on 8443
+Note:: All deployments are Single-NIC so that management will be on 8443.
+If you need to create additional NICs, you will need to do it
+          through the cloud provider UI or API.

 Lab 2 of this module will cover Onboarding the newly created VE.